aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 3. Implement a number of different modeling methods to answer specific questions.
 4. Critically assess modeling results.

+\note{Notice I don't say deriving a proof or writing some software package.}

 # Grade Breakdown

 40%